Fr0sT-Brutal/awesome-pascal/README.md

 * [IconFontsImageList](https://github.com/EtheaDev/IconFontsImageList). `[Delphi]` Extended ImageList for Delphi (VCL & FMX) to simple use and manage Icon Fonts (with GDI+ support)

+* [Mundus](https://github.com/Memnarch/Mundus). `[Delphi]` Software renderer written in Delphi.
+Currently supports only Win32 as it makes use of some inline assembler.

 ## Game dev ##
 *There are also some drawing engines suitable for game dev in [Graphic](#graphic) section*